Nordgedanken/mapit-docker/README.md

 ## Dockerized Mapit
-### This is a work in progress and not yet ready to be used
+### This is ONLY working with Nordgedanken/mapit-germany-docker, because it clones an Custom fork.
+This Repo can be forked and modified

 ### How to run this